anticensority/runet-censorship-bypass/README.md

-# Anti-censorship Solution for Russia on a PAC-script
+# Anti-censorship Solution for Russia on PAC-script

 ## Censorship in Russia